 Writer/director Fernando Coimbra‘s feature debut explores the unexpected costs of infidelity in a less salacious way than a film like Fatal Attraction, and while that equates to fewer scenes of Hollywood-style excitement it doesn’t lessen the impact in the slightest.
 Instead it chooses character depth over cheap thrills leading to fewer “moments” and more scenes of lasting effect.

 Leal delivers a multi-faceted performance that, adjectives aside, is purely human.
 She finds the charming innocence of a woman looking for love, the sexy appeal of a seductress celebrating a conquest and the heartbreak of being used, abused, and kicked to the curb.
 She walks viewers through her lustful time with Bernardo and her growing friendship with Sylvia, and as we grow closer to the truth of what led to the little girl’s abduction the fear that someone is going to snap becomes unavoidable.

 The film’s middle is content with the early parts of that relationship, and it works to build and enhance characters on both sides of the morality aisle.
 While we learn more about Bernardo and Rosa, including some rather unpleasant details, Sylvia doesn’t quite get the same treatment.
 It’s a shame too as her perspective offers a different take on the scorned woman concept.
 Equally absent are reactions to the ultimate truth from the remaining players, some of which would be emotionally satisfying while others would offer a more admittedly visceral thrill.

-A Wolf at the Door may not be enough of a thriller for viewers looking for big twists or big action, but those who like visiting the heart’s darker recesses and then getting out with our own intact with find an unrelenting journey here.
+A Wolf at the Door may not be enough of a thriller for viewers looking for big twists or big action, but those who like visiting the heart’s darker recesses and barely getting out with our own intact will find an unrelenting journey here.